 William(6) Hopkirk and Jane Redpath

 William(6) HOPKIRK was born 9 May 1811 in Melrose to William(5) HOPKIRK and Isabella HOME.
-As a young man William(6) and his older brother John(6) worked in the linen mills in Galashiels, a nearby town.
+Starting around 1824, when William was about 13, William(6) and his older brother John(6) worked in the linen mills in Galashiels, a nearby town.

 William's wife Jane didn't want to go to Iowa until there was a house with a floor in it.
 In an excerpt from a letter written by John on 27 Sep 1840 from Jefferson County, Iowa Territory, he writes to his brother William(6): "Dear Brother, I received your letter two days ago and I now find time to answer your questions.
 First, you ask what it would take to put up a house and remark that your wife will not come unless there is a house put up for her.
 Now, with regard to that, I say let her come on, and if there is no house ready, let her camp out, as many have done and do, that are ten times more able to pay for putting up a house than you are.
 I shall try by some means or other to get a samll set of logs together so that a house can be put up in a day when you do come, and your wife can cook something to eat.
 This will be the principle cost, except I have to hire the hauling of them, for you will find enough to do with your money, and it is no use putting up a large house till you know where you can get good water."